For many years the omega 3 oil of choice was fish oil. In recent years however, we have learned that all fish oil is not equal.

 A 2007 study in the Journal of the American College of Nutrition found that 300mg daily supplementation of krill oil resulted in significant decreases in inflammation and arthritic symptoms in cardiac and arthritis patients.

 Other studies have found that krill oil works as effectively as omega-3s from other sources, yet at a much lower dose.
+Furthermore, krill oil has been found to raise our good HDL cholesterol and lower our triglycerides as well.

 Krill oil is very effective at reducing hdl cholesterol and increasing the good HDLs.
 It has been shown in clinical studies to improve glucose levels, which is significant for managing diabetes.